Lesson plan: Minibeast Trackers

 What’s more exciting or compelling to children than minibeasts?
 In this session children use their senses to look, listen and touch their way around their outdoor space - encouraging a sense of curiosity that could lead to adventures and imaginative play.

-Skills and curriculum links
+Objectives and curriculum links

-This lesson encourages students to:
+This lesson enables students to:

 - Treat animals in the environment with care and sensitivity.